canro91/canro91.github.io/_posts/2021-03-29-UnitTestingCommonMistakes.md

 {% include image.html name="TestExplorerDetailSummary.png" caption="Visual Studio 'Test Explorer' showing the result outcomes for our parameterized test" alt="Visual Studio 'Test Explorer' showing the result outcomes for our parameterized test" %}

-Parameterized tests make troubleshooting easier when we have a test that fails for a single test value.
+It's easier to troubleshoot parameterized tests when our tests fail for a single test value.

-## 4. Repeat logic in your assertions
+## Mistake 4: Repeat logic in your assertions

 I can't stress this enough.

 **Don't repeat the logic under test in your assertions.
-Use known, hard-coded, pre-calculated values, instead.**
+Use known, hard-coded, pre-calculated values instead.**

-We shouldn't copy the tested logic and paste it in a private method in our tests to use it in our assertions.
-We will have code, and bugs, in two places.
+We shouldn't copy the tested logic and paste it into a private method in our tests to use it in our assertions.
+We will have code and bugs in two places.

 Please, don't write assertions like the one in this test.